v-cakoll/docs.it-it/docs/visual-basic/language-reference/modifiers/narrowing.md

 - Narrowing keyword [Visual Basic]
 - data type conversion [Visual Basic] ms.assetid: a207ee91-aca4-4771-b4e2-713f029bf2bb
-ms.openlocfilehash: eb5f021371291483b8eb2a13727a9fda94540638
+ms.openlocfilehash: b252f7939e812f31103d4bd98ffd50953679f042
-ms.sourcegitcommit: 9b552addadfb57fab0b9e7852ed4f1f1b8a42f8e
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "61920640"
+ms.locfileid: "74351469"
 ---
 # <a name="narrowing-visual-basic"></a>Narrowing (Visual Basic)
-Indica che un operatore di conversione (`CType`) converte una classe o struttura in un tipo che potrebbe non essere in grado di contenere alcuni dei possibili valori della classe o struttura originale.
+Indicates that a conversion operator (`CType`) converts a class or structure to a type that might not be able to hold some of the possible values of the original class or structure.

-## <a name="converting-with-the-narrowing-keyword"></a>Conversione di Narrowing (parola chiave)
+## <a name="converting-with-the-narrowing-keyword"></a>Converting with the Narrowing Keyword
- Routine di conversione deve specificare `Public Shared` oltre a `Narrowing`.
+ The conversion procedure must specify `Public Shared` in addition to `Narrowing`.

- Conversioni di Narrowing non sempre riuscire in fase di esecuzione e può avere esito negativo o comportano una perdita di dati.
-Sono esempi `Long` al `Integer`, `String` a `Date`e un tipo di base a un tipo derivato.
-Questa conversione ultimo è narrowing perché il tipo di base potrebbe non contenere tutti i membri del tipo derivato e pertanto non è un'istanza del tipo derivato.
+ Narrowing conversions do not always succeed at run time, and can fail or incur data loss.
+Examples are `Long` to `Integer`, `String` to `Date`, and a base type to a derived type.
+This last conversion is narrowing because the base type might not contain all the members of the derived type and thus is not an instance of the derived type.

- Se `Option Strict` viene `On`, il codice deve usare `CType` per tutte le conversioni di narrowing.
+ If `Option Strict` is `On`, the consuming code must use `CType` for all narrowing conversions.

- Il `Narrowing` parola chiave può essere usata in questo contesto:
+ The `Narrowing` keyword can be used in this context:

  [Istruzione Operator](../../../visual-basic/language-reference/statements/operator-statement.md)